hwayne/learntla/content/pluscal/a-simple-spec.md

 weight = 2
 +++

 TLA+ started as a notation, and the model checker, TLC, only came out 5 years later.
-As it was never intended to be run, there's some assumptions of it being a read document instead of being runable code.
+As it was never intended to be run, there's some assumptions of it being a read document instead of being runnable code.
 That means that there's a little bit of boilerplate we'll need to get through first.

 In order for TLC to analyze a spec, it **must** have the following format: